 But adventure finds her.

-A chance encounter with a family on the steps of a hotel embroils her in a decades-old mystery, placing her at the center of a story that involves music, art, world wars, corruption, and the many forms that love can take in our lives.
+A chance encounter with a family on the steps of a hotel embroils her in a decades-old mystery, placing her at the center of a story that involves music, art, world wars, corruption, and the many forms of love.

 When we meet Alex, she’s jet-lagged, disoriented, and has just been dropped off by a cab at the wrong hotel.
 Then she literally bumps into a Bulgarian family and, after an awkward interaction, helps them into the taxi.
 As she watches them drive away, she realizes she’s accidentally kept one of their bags.
 Inside is a wooden box engraved with the name Stoyan Lazarov, and it holds an urn that contains human ashes.